Curtin-Open-Knowledge-Initiative/dashboard-queries-biomedical/biomed/README.md

 ````

 ## Running
-Once the wokflow has been installed, you can run it with
+Once the wokflow has been installed, you can run it from the repository root with
 ```bash
 biomed MY_CONFIG
 ```

-Where MY_CONFIG is your config file
+Where MY_CONFIG is your config file.

 ## Features
 - Dryrun: Can be run in dryrun mode, which will simply generate the queries without running them.
 Useful for development/troubleshooting.